xMinCHsia/Marlin/DESIGN.md

 A single draft model has a ceiling: the tokens it predicts well are a fixed distribution.
-Multiple drafts with different strengths (one tuned
+Multiple drafts with different strengths (one tuned for prose, one for code) push the accepted-set intersection wider than either draft alone.
+The weight split is a simple proportional allocator;